WhitelistVideo

 Option Problem

-There's no native solution for the 8-15 age group.
+Google hasn't built a native solution that works for the 8-15 age group yet.

 Problem 3: The Algorithm Works Against You